JIT options and visualization using Pandas

 In this chapter, we will explore how to optimize and inspect the integration kernels used in DOLFINx.
 As we have seen in the previous demos, DOLFINx uses the Unified form language to describe variational problems.

-These descriptions has to be translated in to code for assembling the right and left hand side of the discrete variational problem.
+These descriptions have to be translated into code for assembling the right and left hand side of the discrete variational problem.

 DOLFINx uses ffcx to generate efficient C code assembling the element matrices.
-This C code is in turned compiled using CFFI, and we can specify a variety of compile options.
+This C code is in turn compiled using CFFI, and we can specify a variety of compile options.

-We start by specifying the current directory as the place to place the generated C files, we obtain the current directory using pathlib
+We start by specifying the current directory as the location to place the generated C files, we obtain the current directory using pathlib

 import matplotlib.pyplot as plt